 - 24 Mar 2022: The Good, The Bad, and The Ugly: Digital Transformation and the Covid-19 Pandemic in Brazil (Ana Paula dos Santos Tavares)

 - 6 Apr 2022: Codification of Indicators of Modern Slavery in Migrant Worker Stories (Riza Batista-Navarro)

-- 28 Apr 2022: Social Innovations and the Fight Against Poverty: An Analysis of India's First Prosocial P2P Lending Platform (MN Ravishankar)
+- 28 Apr 2022: Prosocial P2P Lending Platforms and the Fight Against Poverty (MN Ravishankar)

 Tracks on 'Digital Authoritarianism and Fundamentalism' and 'ICTs and Resilience-Building' at IFIP WG9.4 ICT4D Conference, May 2021

 Papers were presented in the two CDD-organised tracks on "Digital Authoritarianism and Fundamentalism: Problems and Solutions" and on "ICTs and Resilience-Building: Climate Change, Pandemics, and Other Stressors".

 DSA 2020 Track on 'Digital Development Leadership', June 2020

 Presentations formed part of a track within the 2020 UK Development Studies Association conference.
 The track hosted papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of leadership for digital development: its nature, characteristics, capacities, challenges, approaches and impacts.

 “Urban Data, Inequality and Justice in the Global South” International Workshop, 14 June 2019